How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 RFI/Noise Optimization

-Fobs or URIs that do not come with a metal case should be put inside a small 1" x ~2" x 3-4" aluminum enclosure (eg. link) to improve RFI resistance, protect the PCB from possible damage, and simplify the node appearance.
-Having an HT less than a foot away transmitting 1.5W makes for a challenging RFI situation – particularly with full-duplex nodes.
-A small opening should be provided so the status LED(s) are visible, or mount a standard 5mm LED on the enclosure (eg. with a panel mount LED clip) and wire it to the LED output lines on the URI.
+URIs that do not come with a metal case should be put inside a small aluminum enclosure to improve RFI resistance, protect the PCB from possible damage, and simplify the node appearance.
+Small opening(s) should be provided so the status LED(s) are visible, or mount standard 5mm LED(s) on the enclosure and wire to the LED lines on the URI.

 All cables should be as short as possible, and ferrite beads (such as Fair-Rite 2743002112's which are < $1 for Qty 10) should be added to the USB cable and the cables going to the HTs.
-The metal case must be grounded, which can be done by attaching a small (eg. #4 or M3) nut, bolt, washer, and star washer to the case with a short ground wire that connects to the HT power supply ground, IEC power inlet connector ground, and to another nut, bolt and star washer on the aluminum mounting plate.
+The metal case should be grounded, which can be done by attaching a small (eg. #4 or M3) nut, bolt, washer, and star washer to the case with a short ground wire that connects to the HT power supply ground, IEC power inlet connector ground, and to another nut, bolt and star washer on the aluminum mounting plate.

 Additional Required Components

-Total: $12
+Total: $8

 Some basic wiring (such as 24 ga.
 Hookup wire) is then needed to connect the above together.
-If you plan to leave the node in one place such as on a shelf or in a closet then you might not need an enclosure, but I recommend mounting the MiniPC and HTs on a ~10"W x 4.5"H aluminum or steel mounting board with the power supplies, power switch and wiring in a small box on the back.
+If you plan to leave the node in one place such as on a shelf or in a closet then you might not need an enclosure, but I recommend mounting the MiniPC and HTs on a ~10"W x 4.5"H aluminum mounting plate with the power supplies, power switch and wiring in a small box on the back.

 Recommended / Optional Components